Dahesor/D-Better-Schedule/README.md

 This library, by itself, overrides no vanilla namespaces, does not modify/create/remove any world elemensts (blocks, entities, etc.), and all ids have the `dah.sch` prefix or namespace.
 Yes, this makes it follows the [Smithed](https://docs.smithed.dev/conventions/) and [essential MC Datapacks Discord Server Conventions](https://mc-datapacks.github.io/en/index.html).
 There should be zero worries about its compatibility.

+## Uninstall

+Because of how this library is implemented, it is not possible to unload the datapack data while it is enabled.

+Thus, first remove the datapack, reload, then you may execute the commands listed in the `unload.mcfunction` file provided in the root folder to delete the remaining data.
+Follow the instructions in that file.

 ## Links

 A [gu](https://github.com/gibbsly/gu) library is included to convert UUIDs